Combinatorial frameworks for cluster algebras: Cluster algebras and frameworks

 The identity \eqref{beta col bottom} is immediate by the Transition condition.
 Since $\sgn(\beta)=1$, the right side of \eqref{bottom mut} is $\left[\alpha_i:\gamma\right] +[\alpha_i:\beta]\left[\omega(\beta\ck,\gamma)\right]_+$, which, by the Transition condition, is the coefficient of $\alpha_i$ in $\gamma'=\gamma+[\omega(\beta\ck,\gamma)]_+\,\beta$. \end{proof}

 Lemma~\ref{tilde Bs work} proves Theorem~\ref{framework principal}(\ref{extended mat}), and Theorem~\ref{framework principal}(\ref{coef sign-coherent}) follows immediately by the Sign condition.

-\begin{proof}[Proof of Theorem~\ref{framework principal}(\ref{g vec})] When $v=v_b$, the vector $R(v_b,i)$ is the fundamental weight dual to $\alpha\ck_i$, for each $i\in I=I(v_b)$, so the assertion holds in this case.
+We now prove Theorem~\ref{framework principal}(\ref{g vec}).
+When $v=v_b$, the vector $R(v_b,i)$ is the fundamental weight dual to $\alpha\ck_i$, for each $i\in I=I(v_b)$, so the assertion holds in this case.
 Thus by Theorem~\ref{framework exchange}, we need only check that the assertion at a vertex $v$ implies the assertion at any adjacent vertex $v'$.

 Let $v$ and $v'$ be connected by an edge $e$.
 Without loss of generality, take $\sgn(C(v,e))=1$.
 Using Theorem~\ref{framework exchange} and assuming the assertion for $\g$-vectors at $v$, the $\g$-vector recursion \eqref{gRecurrence} says that $\g^{v'}_{\mu_e(f)}=R(v,\mu_e(f))$ if $f\in I(v')\setminus\set{e}$, and that $\g^{v'}_e$ equals